 The You Are The Light Campaign seeks to raise $4 million to support four initiatives:

 Carefully steward our resources to provide stability for the future.
 We must address our outstanding debt and free annual funds to fund ongoing maintenance needs. ($2.2 million)

-Our current loan will come due in July 2020; funds raised now will allow us to refinance and pay off the debt no later than 2023 – and hopefully much earlier.
+Our current loan is expected to be paid off in 2021 – two to three years ahead of schedule.
 Every dollar of debt we can repay sooner, rather than later, will reduce the ongoing interest payments required to service the loan.
 When we fully repay the loan, we will redirect the portion of our annual budget–in 2019 $30,000 and in 2020 $35,000–that has been used to service our debt toward a new maintenance fund that can address ongoing building needs.
 In paying off our debts and creating the means by which we can more routinely care for our campus, we will position our church on a much sounder financial footing for maintaining our buildings and grounds in the years to come.

 Preserve and extend our musical heritage by replacing the Kleuker organ, which is slowly failing and does not warrant further repair. ($1.5 million)